fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 - Similar to [Heroku](https://www.heroku.com/).
 - Two types of environments:
   - **Standard**: autoscaling, free daily quota, limited language support (Java, Python, Go).
 Has some restrictions to enable scaling: no writing to local file system, for example.
 Automatic shutdown if the app is not used, saving cost.
-  - **Flex**: works with containers, which you can inspect an log in to.
+  - **Flex**: works with containers, which you can inspect and log in to.
 Supports every possible language.
 - Provides extra services like cron jobs, task queues for rendering or batch processing, search, logs.
 - Example: [Crowdsite](https://www.crowdsite.com/), dutch marketplace for design & creatives.